fragglet/yoctolisp/yoctolisp.md

 The [original Lisp paper](http://www-formal.stanford.edu/jmc/recursive.html) did something similar (association lists).

+If we were writing a compiler, it would be possible to do much more efficient optimizations: we could analyze the variables used within each function and construct a carefully packed memory layout to store each variable (conceptually the same as how a C compiler defines a stack frame).
+However, Yoctolisp is an interpreter and (aside from parsing S-expressions) does no kind of analysis of program structure at all!
+Because of this, the options available for doing this efficiently are very limited.

 #### Functions

 Having defined how variables are stored, I define functions as another